juristr/juristr.github.com/_posts/2018-11-29-better-route-guard-redirects.md

     <figcaption><a href="https://github.com/angular/angular/blob/master/CHANGELOG.md#features">Angular 7.1 Changelog</a></figcaption>
 </figure>

 > **TL;DR:** until now the route guard allowed to return a boolean (or the async variants such as `Promise<boolean>`, `Observable<boolean>`) to indicate whether the route should be activated or not.
-Now you can also return an UrlTree that indicates the new router state that should be activated instead.
+Now you can also return a UrlTree that indicates the new router state that should be activated instead.

 ## Route Guards - A quick primer